akka-js/shocon/README.md

 The resulting HOCON configuration file is assembled in `target/scala-VERSION/shocon.conf`.

-*Note*: For Scala.JS / JVM projects only the `reference.config` files located in either `js/src/main/resources` and `jvm/src/main/resources` are included; files in `shared/src/main/resources/` are ignored!
+*Note*: For Scala.JS / Native / JVM projects only the `reference.config` files located in either `js/src/main/resources` and `jvm/src/main/resources` are included; files in `shared/src/main/resources/` are ignored!

 Since version `0.3.1` the parse phase is aggressively moved at compile time, please note that runtime parsing cost a lot in terms of performances.